Skip to content

 The Sierra consists of mountain ranges, plateaus, and basin landscapes.
 Many valleys have mild microclimates and allow for diverse forms of cultivation, while higher altitudes are more characterized by pastoral farming and robust crops.

-The daily rhythm often follows a clear logic: strong sun exposure during the day, rapid cooling in the evening.
+The daily rhythm often follows a clear logic: strong solar radiation during the day, rapid cooling in the evening.
 Even short distances can mean long travel times due to passes and gorges.

 The South and the Altiplano

-In the south lies the Altiplano with high altitudes and wide plains.
-A prominent point is Lake Titicaca on the border with Bolivia.
-The combination of altitude, water surface, and traditions makes the region culturally and scenically particularly significant.
+In the south lies the Altiplano with high elevations and vast plains.
+A prominent feature is Lake Titicaca on the border with Bolivia.

 Selva: Amazon Region and Biodiversity

-The Selva occupies a large part of the country and is one of the most biodiverse areas on Earth.
-Rainforest, rivers, tributaries, oxbow lakes, and seasonally flooded forests create a dense mosaic of habitats.
-Numerous indigenous communities live there with their own languages, knowledge systems, and ways of utilizing nature.
+The Selva occupies a large part of the country and is one of the most biodiverse regions on Earth.
+Rainforests, rivers, tributaries, oxbow lakes, and seasonally flooded forests create a dense mosaic of habitats.

 Its importance extends far beyond Peru, as water balance, carbon storage, and regional weather processes are strongly linked to large forest areas.
-Pressure arises from infrastructure, illegal logging, mining, and oil spills, which can affect individual river sections and fish stocks.
+Pressure arises from infrastructure, illegal logging, mining, and oil spills.

 Rivers and Water Systems

-Peru's water generally follows three drainage directions: to the Pacific coast, into the Amazon basin, and into closed highland basins.
+Peru's water generally follows three drainage directions: towards the Pacific coast, into the Amazon basin, and into enclosed highland basins.
 The largest portion of the area drains towards the Atlantic via the Amazon system.

 Amazon System in Peru